imagej/imagej.github.io/_pages/plugins/xlib/index.md

 ### Cluster Image

-{% include thumbnail src='/media/plugins/xfig6-3-1.jpg' title='Image acquired by BSE and EDX maps at the same local position showing the amounts of Ca, C (1st row), Al, Cl, Fe, K (2nd row), Mg, Mn, Na, O (3rd row), P, Si, S, Ti (4th row).'%} Cluster analysis is a technique of statistical data analysis for grouping sets of objects.
+{% include img src='xfig6-3-1' caption='Image acquired by BSE and EDX maps at the same local position showing the amounts of Ca, C (1st row), Al, Cl, Fe, K (2nd row), Mg, Mn, Na, O (3rd row), P, Si, S, Ti (4th row).'%} Cluster analysis is a technique of statistical data analysis for grouping sets of objects.
 It is used in machine learning, data mining, pattern recognition, information retrieval, bio-informatics and can also be applied to image analysis.
 Different clustering definitions and algorithms have been proposed using connectivity, distance to the cluster center, statistical distribution, or density rates as optimization parameters for building clusters.

 In image analysis, mainly two algorithms are prominent: the k-means algorithm and the mean shift algorithm.
 They have been implemented together with a third one, fuzzy c-means clustering.